-AAS "BTA Baltic Insurance Company" has been incorporated on October 28th 2014 as a new insurance company (AAS).
-On June 10th the Company has received the insurance license from the Financial and Capital Market Commission for all lines of non-life insurance.
-On July 1st 2015 the Company's mother company "BTA Insurance Company" SE has transferred its insurance portfolio in the Baltic states to the Company through reorganization process.
+"BTA Baltic Insurance Company" has been incorporated on October 28th 2014 as a new insurance company (AAS).
+On June 10th 2015 the Company has received the insurance license from the Financial and Capital Market Commission for all lines of non-life insurance.
+On July 1st 2015 the Company's mother company Balcia Insurance Company SE has transferred its insurance portfolio in the Baltic states to the Company through reorganization process.
+On August 24rd 2016 VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe became the majority shareholder of the Company.

-The Report includes the summarised information on the Company's activity over the period from January 1st until September 30th 2016.
+The Report includes the summarised information on the Company's activity over the period from January 1st until December 31th 2016.